Gates Foundation cuts ties with Saudi charity over journalist’s murder

 - Average Seattle-area home selling for below list price for first time in 4 years

 “Jamal Khashoggi’s abduction and murder are extremely troubling,” said the Gates Foundation statement.
-“We are observing current events with concern, and we do not plan to fund any subsequent rounds of the MiSK Grand Challenges program.”
+“We are observing current events with concern, and we do not plan to fund any subsequent rounds of the Misk Grand Challenges program.”

-The Gates Foundation’s decision comes a couple weeks after a range of prominent business leaders and government officials protested the killing by withdrawing from a business conference hosted by the crown prince.
+The Gates Foundation’s decision comes a couple of weeks after a range of prominent business leaders and government officials protested the killing by withdrawing from a business conference hosted by the crown prince.

 That lag time may reflect the difficulty of the decision, said David Callahan, founder of the trade publication Inside Philanthropy.
 “I would imagine they really didn’t want to pull the plug on this thing,” Callahan said in an interview.
 “But obviously, the optics are really bad: the world’s biggest charitable foundation in bed with a guy who kills political dissidents.”